What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 Step 6: Optimize Technical SEO

-Ensure search engines can efficiently crawl, index, and understand your website.
+Make sure that search engines can effectively crawl, index, and comprehend your website.

 Technical Priorities: